appcelerator/template-kit/README.md

 #### `#load-meta`

-Emitted when loading the template's `meta.js` or "main" file.
+Emitted when attempting to load the template's `meta.js` or "main" file.

 **Source Type:** Any source with a meta script.